jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 password has to be by itself no brackets or parenthesis, theme ide in quotes " " and store address by itself too.

+Go to the command prompt, make sure you are in the debut folder and type: "theme download", then hit "enter".

+To test things out go to VSCode again.
+Open the config.yml file.
+Hit the sections folder and click on header.

+Look for where it says "logo".
+You only want to make a change.
+Look for the class "site-header_logo-link".
+Add some text right before the "</a>" closing tag.

+Go to the debut folder on the command prompt.
+Type theme watch and then change what you put before the "</a>" tag.

+Refresh your Shopify store website and look at the change.